nicleong27/Beauty_Reviews/README.md

 After reading so many reviews, I wondered if there is a way to predict skin types of reviewers based on their reviews?
 The purpose for this analysis was to see if skin types can be predicted based on foundation reviews using Long Short-Term Memory (LSTM).

 ## Data:
 Foundation reviews were taken from a Sephora foundation dataset found on Github (https://github.com/san2797/SephoraFoundationReviewsAnalysis/tree/master/Datasets).
-This dataset contained around 276,000 row and 22 columns: 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id','product_image_url', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'incentivized_review', 'skin_tone', 'age', 'beauty_insider', 'user_name', 'review_text', 'price', 'recommended', 'first_submission_date', 'last_submission_date', 'location', and 'description'.
+This dataset contains around 276,000 rows and 22 columns: 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id','product_image_url', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'incentivized_review', 'skin_tone', 'age', 'beauty_insider', 'user_name', 'review_text', 'price', 'recommended', 'first_submission_date', 'last_submission_date', 'location', and 'description'.

 The columns I was interested in were 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'skin_tone', 'age', 'review_text', 'price', 'recommended', and 'description'.

 ## Data Exploration:
-I was curious to see what were the most common skin types of users.
 There was disproportionally high number of reviewers who had combination skin than in any other category.
-Because my model goal is to predict user skin types, this class imbalance is an issue.
+Because my model's goal is to predict user skin types, this class imbalance is an issue.

 ![Skin Types](./imgs/skin_types.png)

 The number one concern for most foundation users was acne.
-These users could possibly be looking for a foundation that is good at covering up acne or does not cause acne.
+These users could possibly be looking for a foundation that is good at covering up acne or does not exacerbate his/her acne.

 ![Skin Concerns](./imgs/skin_concerns.png)